spotify/apollo/apollo-api/README.md

 # Apollo API

 This Apollo library gives you the tools you need to define your service routes and your request/reply handlers.
-It provides several Java mechanisms, including classes and method references to help you.
+For some overview documentation, see:

 * [AppInit & Environment](docs/app-init-environment.md)
 * [Routing Engine](docs/routing-engine.md)